 Consists of examination:(Joint Play, muscle shortening, muscle weakness) and Treatment:(mobilization, manipulation).

 The mission of the department is to provide opportunities to the students so that learning kinesiology, biomechanics and ergonomics is made easier and interesting for them.
-Student feedback helps in strategic planning and creating teaching innovations which are imperative for the progress of the department.
+Student feedback helps in strategic planning and innovating teaching approaches which are imperative for the progress of the department.